Business intelligence for finance: capabilities, tools, and integrations

 Lack of company-wide adoption

-End users are uncomfortable with the newly integrated software, even though it offers self-service capabilities such as interactive visualization, NLP, and drag-and-drop interface, continuing to use familiar tools such as Excel or other SaaS applications.
+End-users resist the implementation of new software, even though it offers self-service capabilities such as interactive visualization with graphs or charts, NLP, and drag-and-drop interface, continuing to use familiar tools like Excel or legacy analytics applications.

-End users are uncomfortable with the newly integrated software, even though it offers self-service capabilities such as interactive visualization, NLP, and drag-and-drop interface, continuing to use familiar tools such as Excel or other SaaS applications.
+End-users resist the implementation of new software, even though it offers self-service capabilities such as interactive visualization with graphs or charts, NLP, and drag-and-drop interface, continuing to use familiar tools like Excel or legacy analytics applications.

-To help mitigate the issue, we recommend companies to:
+To help mitigate the issue, we recommend companies develop an algorithm for a smoother transition to new technology:

 - Continuously monitor user activity and logs of user requests to identify potential adoption problems and issues